abratchik/plugin.video.smotrim.ru/Readme.md

-# KODI plugin for Smotrim.ru
+# KODI addon for Smotrim.ru

 This is Kodi video addon for viewing video from the site Smotrim.ru.